sr9dc/DS_Systems_Project_2/README.md

 You should also probably [choose the IAM admin user and user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) when you obtain the AWS access key.
 For the project, I allowed full administrator access, but you may choose what role you want depending on the table.

 Next, set up a table.
 To be able to run my script easily, the table name should be `DS3002_Project2` and the primary key should be named `ID`, which corresponds to the minute ID from 1-60 minutes.
-You may need to change these values in the program if they do not have the same name.
+You may need to change these values in the [main code](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/main.py) and [analysis](https://github.com/sr9dc/DS_Systems_Project_2/blob/master/app/analysis.ipynb) if they do not have the same name.
 The rest of the settings should be unaltered.

 ![img](pics_for_README/example_table.JPG)

-Now, you can either `(1)` clone the [repository](https://github.com/sr9dc/DS_Systems_Project_2), or `(2)` pull from Docker Hub in the steps below.
+Now, you can either `(1)` clone the [repository](https://github.com/sr9dc/DS_Systems_Project_2), or `(2)` pull from [Docker Hub](https://hub.docker.com/r/sairajulad/data-ingestion-analysis-project) in the steps below.
 Keep in mind, you will have to install dependencies manually for the cloning option.
 Some more configuration will be required with docker, but the dependencies should be installed  pretty easily. <br /> <br />

 Here are the docker instructions:

 ```
-docker pull sairajulad/python-lyricbot
+docker pull sairajulad/data-ingestion-analysis-project
 ```

 Use the images command to list all your local images.
 Here you should see the pulled docker repository.